Every so often, nature likes to show off, and Kiama Blowhole is the perfect place to see it.

-This landmark has attracted people to the region for over 100 years, since George Bass’ first sighting when he anchored his whale boat in the sheltered bay, now known as Kiama Harbour, in December 1797.
-The Kiama Lighthouse, the blowhole’s neighbouring landmark, is merely steps away — and is another favourite attraction for visitors.
+This landmark has attracted people to the region for over 100 years, and the first sightings were recorded by George Bass when he anchored his whaleboat in the sheltered bay, now known as Kiama harbour, in December 1797.
+It is now estimated to attract 900,000 visitors each year.

 - Picnic Area